Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Algorithm

 \subsection{Regions compression}

-The region-aware Wasserstein distance requires access to the feature regions in the original data.
-However, a key advantage of persistence diagrams and merge trees is their significantly lower memory footprint compared to the data themselves, enabling analysis tasks without storing the full dataset.
-To compute the region-aware Wasserstein distance without retaining the original data on disk, compression methods can be considered.
+The region-aware Wasserstein distance \revisionTVCGminor{$\regionWassersteinTree[q]$} requires access to the feature regions in the original data.
+However, a key advantage of \revisionTVCGminor{topological representations} is their significantly lower memory footprint compared to the data themselves, enabling \revisionTVCGminor{analyses} without storing the full dataset.
+To compute \revisionTVCGminor{$\regionWassersteinTree[q]$} without retaining the original data on disk, compression methods can be considered.
 Specifically, we propose to compress the original data \revision{(to avoid to fully store it on disk)} given an input parameter $\compressionParameter \in [0, 1]$ such that the size of the compressed data is a ratio $\compressionParameter$ of the original data size.

 When $\compressionParameter = 1$ the original data is kept. \revision{The} more $\compressionParameter$ decreases, \revision{the} more the size of the compressed data decreases as well.
-When $\compressionParameter = 0$, no parameters are allowed for the compressed data and therefore no information about the regions are considered. \revision{We additionally store the region membership of each original vertex, such that the decompressed data has the same than the original one.} The compression parameter $\compressionParameter$ allows to choose the memory overhead of our method compared to the one of the original persistence diagrams and merge trees.
+When $\compressionParameter = 0$, no parameters are allowed for the compressed data and therefore no information about the regions are considered. \revision{We additionally store the region membership of each original vertex, such that the decompressed data has the same \revisionTVCGminor{membership as} the original one.} The parameter $\compressionParameter$ allows to choose the memory overhead of our method compared to \revisionTVCGminor{that} of the original persistence diagrams and merge trees.
 By doing so, the user can choose how much memory storage to use depending on its capacity and its use-cases.

 We therefore focus on compression methods that allow to easily control the size of the compressed representation.
 Most compression methods focus however on an important but different use-case, where the error is controlled, and not necessarily the size.
 Still, some methods can be noted \revision{including} ZFP \cite{zfp}, neural fields \cite{neural_fields}, and B-splines \cite{b_splines}.
 We show in \appendixCompression{} how given $\compressionParameter$, the parameters of these models need to be defined in order to be as close as possible to the target size.
 In \autoref{sec_frameworkQuality} we show how this compression affects our distance and propose guidelines to choose between the different models given user requirements such as compression size and execution time.